-1 INTRODUCTION
+1 Introduction

 Given a scalar field discretized on a three-dimensional grid, isosurfaces represent the geometry of a trivariate function being equal to a constant scalar value.
-The original Marching Cubes (MC) method used for isosurface extraction is a simple algorithm of marching through all rectilinear hexahedral cells of a volumetric grid and computing two-manifold isosurface for each cell independently, in a piecewise fashion (Lorensen and Cline, 1987).
+The original MC method used for isosurface extraction is a simple algorithm of marching through all rectilinear hexahedral cells of a volumetric grid and computing two-manifold isosurface for each cell independently, in a piecewise fashion [LC87].
 In each cell, the isosurface points are computed as zero intersections on the edges which are linearly interpolating the scalar values at its endpoints.
 With the help of a look-up table, a triangular mesh approximation to the isosurface is obtained.
 The overall 256 possible topological cases depending on the configuration of the sign of vertices in a cell can be condensed to 14 by considering rotational symmetry and mirror cases, that is, cases obtained by interchanging the positive and negative signs.

 However, while the look-up table of the original algorithm represents single topological result for each of the 14 cases, further research has proven more than one topological configurations in some cases.
-Chernyaev (Chernyaev, 1995) extended the case-table of 14 "sign-configurations" to obtain 33 "topological configurations" to deal with complex topologies like tunnels.
-This configuration set was further reduced to 31 distinct topological configurations in (Lopes and Brodlie, 2003), which are analytically discussed in (Nielson, 2003).
+Chernyaev [Che95] extended the case-table of 14 "sign-configurations" to obtain 33 "topological configurations" to deal with complex topologies like tunnels.
+This configuration set was further reduced to 31 distinct topological configurations in [LB03], which are analytically discussed in [Nie03].
+We also use the asymptotic decider test [NH91] and DeVella's neck-lace test [Nie03] to categorize all the cases.